Templeton Library

 Design and Construction of the Current Library

-The Enviroplex company, located in Stockton, California, has been in operation for over 40 years and provided most of the modular buildings for Templeton Unified School District.
+Enviroplex, based in Stockton, California, has operated for over 40 years and supplied most of the modular buildings for Templeton Unified School District.
+Their buildings are constructed entirely from materials sourced and purchased in the United States, made with 70 percent recycled content, and are themselves 100 percent recyclable.

 .jpeg)